fakhirali/notes/notes.md

 # My Notes
 _A place for my raw, authentic, and poorly written thoughts and ideas.
 The content is in order of recent to oldest._

 ---

+Not a fan of the marketing, investor buzz lingo in AI.
+What is an agent?
+Tim Berners Lee mentioned "software agents" in 2001.
+Did we make "agentic" software then?
+Was it the year of agents in 2002?
+The investor, business, marketing game is not great.
+There is a lot of not value creating thing you can do that are considered "good".
+B2B space is not really efficient in this way.
+It's kinda like informal loose collusion.

+---

 Writing this makes me feel like this is so much better than talking to an LLM.
 I get to think, plan, introspect etc.